 Used to refer to a boundary or edge of a 2D shape which joins two corners.
 Initially children may talk about both straight and curved sides; later, 'side' refers only to boundaries of shapes which are straight lines.
-(See also corner, edge.)
+(See also corner, edge, side.)

-solid shape
+solid 3D shape

 A three-dimensional (3D) shape, such as a cube, sphere or cone.
-'Solid' provides a physical and visual description which helps children distinguish or sort shapes of this type, and hence to develop mental imagery and generalize about them (see also flat shape).
+'Solid' provides a physical and visual description which helps children distinguish or sort shapes of this type, and hence to develop mental imagery and generalize about them.
+(See also flat, 2D shape.)